ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

                                          module_args=module_args,
                                          task_vars=task_vars, tmp=tmp)

-The following is an example showing how you can modify return data from Ansible's ``setup`` module:
+For example, if you wanted to check the time difference between your Ansible controller and your target machine(s), you could modify return data from Ansible's ``setup`` module:

 .. code-block:: python